As a SaaS company, you need actionable inbound marketing strategies in order to get new customers and scale your business.

 This strategy will be part of a broader funnel strategy, where you first drive new people into your email funnel via webinars, content upgrades, and more.

-If you’re the company from the beginning of this post that is helping companies with their SaaS metrics, you know that they are probably looking for more information and strategies around pricing, calculating their important metrics, improving their metrics once they know them, and a lot more.
+If you help brands with their SaaS metrics, you know that they are probably looking for more information and strategies around pricing, calculating their important metrics, improving their metrics once they know them, and a lot more.
 So you can go deep into here.

 I do two things to drive direct conversions from these drip sequences: